-Huuuge Global Ltd and Huuuge Games Sp. z o.o. have entered into two agreements for the purpose of conducting forward and derivative transactions in the future.
-As at December 31, 2023 there were no forward and derivative transactions concluded in the Group.
+During the year ended December 31, 2024, Huuuge Global Ltd and Huuuge Games Sp. z o.o. have entered into two agreements for the purpose of conducting forward and derivative transactions in the future.
 In one agreement, entities involved are considered joint and several debtors for planned transactions while in the second agreement, one entity guarantees the obligation of the other.
-The maximum amount of the contingency obligation cannot exceed USD 18,742 thousand for both parties.
+The maximum amount of the contingency obligation cannot exceed USD 19,080 thousand for both parties.
+As at December 31, 2023 there were no forward and derivative transactions concluded.

-19. Related party transactions
+20. Related party transactions